 in the region

-- Clean or sanitize work areas, utensils, or equipment.
+- Clean and sanitize work areas, equipment, utensils, dishes, or silverware.

 How well does it pay?